 Experience the museum

 The museum consists of three floors, each showcasing exhibits documenting immigrants’ experiences on the Island.
-Among these exhibits, you will also find a general immigration history to the United States.
+Among these exhibits, you will also find a general history of immigration to the United States.
 You can immerse yourself in the experience of pursuing the American Dream—walk the halls of the former processing station to discover the trials and triumphs of the people who passed through the Golden Door.
-At the Ellis Island National Immigration Center in the restored main building, the immigrant experience comes to life, including the baggage room, dormitories, and Great Hall, with unique artifacts and interactive exhibits that chronicle America’s immigration history from the 1500s through to today.
+At the Ellis Island National Immigration Center in the restored main building, the immigrant experience comes to life through the baggage room, dormitories, and Great Hall, with unique artifacts and interactive exhibits that chronicle America’s immigration history from the 1500s to today.

 Take a guided tour

-When it comes to making your way through history, one of the best ways to do it is by taking part in one of the guided tours.
+When it comes to making your way through history, one of the best ways is to take part in a guided tour.
 National Park Service rangers or dedicated volunteers will take you around the museum and show you everything you can’t miss.
-These tours chronicle the history of the Island and go into detail about what many immigrants who came to Ellis Island experienced.
-The number of tours given during the day depends on the number of staff members available, so check the information desk for tour times.
-Tickets are not required for the walking tour, which usually takes 35 minutes.
-Younger guests can embark on a scavenger hunt by picking up a sheet from Junior Rangers at the Information Desk.
-After you’ve found everything on it, turn it back in for a Junior Ranger pin.
-There is also a free audio tour available.
+These tours explore the Island’s history and share stories of many immigrants’ experiences at Ellis Island.
+The daily number of tours depends on staff availability, so check the information desk for tour times.
+No tickets are needed for the walking tour, which typically lasts about 35 minutes.
+Also, look out for the Hard Hat Tours of the Hospital Complex (ages 13 and older), which take you through the south side of Ellis Island, including the unrestored Immigrant Hospital Complex.

 Explore the grounds